patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

   - [ ] Keyboard toggle to switch between High / Low volume
   - [ ] Dink (Helmet Headshot) volume reduction
   - [ ] Toggle for the app (On system tray)
+  - [x] Support for multiple sound devices (CS:GO on a non-default audio output)
   - [ ] Linux support

   ## How to build to .exe